About the Program

 - MA fields of study: composition, ethnomusicology, jazz, musicology and popular music

 The program also participates in a three-year program leading to a double degree (MA and MBA) in Music and Business Administration/Arts Administration.
 Please see the MBA/MFA/MA section of this Calendar for more information.

-To be considered for admission, an applicant must be a graduate of a recognized university, normally with at least a B (second class) standing, assessed over the last two years of academic study.
+To be considered for admission, an applicant must be a graduate of a recognized university, normally with at least a B standing, assessed over the last two years of academic study.
 Strength in musicianship, as well as knowledge of European music history, is expected of students entering the program.

 In addition, applicants should have an undergraduate degree in music or a relevant major in the humanities or social sciences.
 If the undergraduate degree is in a subject other than music, applicants should have at least a minor concentration in music or the equivalent in training and experience (to be determined by the program’s graduate admissions committee).
 Applicants without the expected academic qualifications may be asked to make up deficiencies.

 - a statement of intent (no less than 500 words)

 - an updated résumé (curriculum vitae)

 - three recommendation letters (preferably from faculty members who knew the applicant in academic capacity)

 - two samples of scholarly writing (can be any written material by the applicant used for academic purpose-i.e, assignments/articles/journals/essays)